 Eternals features Phastos, an openly gay Eternal, depicted as a loving husband and father.
-His same-sex relationship is portrayed with dignity and normalcy, including the MCU's first on-screen gay kiss.
-The film integrates his identity seamlessly, presenting a positive and affirming portrayal of an LGBTQ+ character.
+His identity is portrayed with dignity and normalcy, contributing positively to the film's representation of LGBTQ+ characters within a major franchise.

 Several key Eternals characters, including Ajak, Makkari, and Sprite, were established as male in the Marvel Comics source material but are portrayed as female in the film adaptation, constituting clear gender swaps.